MikeWilbert/pyTurb/docs_pyTurb.md

 ## Numerical methods

-In this section we will consider the numerical methods used in *pyTurb_2D* to solve equations (5) & (6).
+In this section we will consider the numerical methods used in *pyTurb* to solve equations (5) & (6).
-The basis is the pseudo-spectral approach, that is very suitable for problems on periodic domains with infititely smooths solutions.
+*pyTurb* is based the Fourier pseudo-spectral approach, which is very suitable for problems on periodic domains with infititely smooths solutions.

 ### Psuedo-spectral method